sanjaysharmajw/smart_qr_scanner/README.md

 Pre-warm the controller before `Navigator.push` (see _Instant camera open_ above).
 Always call `controller.dispose()` inside your widget's `dispose()`.

 **Generated QR code not scannable**
-The QR code rendered by `QrPainter` includes the required 4-module quiet zone.
-Ensure the widget has a white background behind it and the `ClipRRect` (if any) does not clip the quiet zone or finder patterns.
+`QrView` uses `PrettyQrSquaresSymbol` with `PrettyQrQuietZone.standard` — standard square modules and a 4-module quiet zone — which is reliably read by all QR apps.
+Ensure the widget is rendered against a white background so the quiet zone has sufficient contrast.

 **`buildPreview() on disposed CameraController` crash**
 Handled automatically via the `isSwitching` flag — the widget renders a black placeholder while the old controller is disposed.